 Just like obtaining a copy of your credit report your credit score can be tricky to get for FREE if you don’t know where to go.

 There are many credit card companies that are beginning to offer free monthly credit score checks.
-If you have a credit card I recommend checking with your credit company first.
+If you have a credit card I recommend checking with them first.